Siapran/parens-8/README.md

 ```
 Parens-8 v3 offers this pattern as the `loop` builtin for the price of 1 (one) token.
 It's the poor man's while loop.

-there's a [code highlighter](./misc/highlight.lua).
-I might make a parens-8 code editor in pico-8 with tools for saving to ROM and such? who knows. it's there. you can try it.
+There's a [code highlighter](./misc/highlight.lua).
+I might make a parens-8 code editor in pico-8 with tools for saving to ROM and such? who knows.
+It's there. you can try it.

 ## Acknowledgements

 * Peter Norvig's [tutorial](https://norvig.com/lispy.html) got me started with parens-8 v0 and v1.
-* [luchak](https://github.com/luchak) helped quite a bit with parens-8 v2, and I borrowed a few tricks from his own pico-8 lisp implementations.
+* [luchak](https://github.com/luchak) helped quite a bit with parens-8 v2, and I borrowed a few tricks from his own pico-8 Lisp implementations.
 * Robert Nystrom's book: Crafting Interpreters.
 Specifically, the [chapter on closures](https://craftinginterpreters.com/closures.html#upvalues) was of great help when designing parens-8 v3.
 * [carlc27843](https://carlc27843.github.io/), for the tantalizing [blog post](https://carlc27843.github.io/post/picoscript/) that inspired me to implement my own extension language.
 * [Wuff](https://wuffmakesgames.itch.io/), for playing around with parens-8 v0 and putting up with my shenanigans.